yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 '''NOTE:''' This sets the time zone for CET/CEST (Central European Time UTC+1 / Central European Summer Time UTC+2) and the starting (5th week of March at 02:00) and endtime (5th week of October at 03:00) of DST (Daylight Saving Time).

 More can be found here http://leaf.sourceforge.net/doc/guide/buci-tz.html#id2594640 and http://openwrt.org/forum/viewtopic.php?id=131.

+Note: When using openNTPd on RC6, with or without X-wrt, it seems the above mentioned method doesn't survive reboot.
+I actually use vi created a /etc/TZ file with relevant timezone and it works well.

 Examples:
 ||<style="text-align: center;" |6>Australia ||Melbourne,Canberra,Sydney ||EST-10EDT-11,M10.5.0/02:00:00,M3.5.0/03:00:00 ||